-To adjust where the blade travels on the idle-side and drive-side blade wheel, see next section in this manual.
+To adjust where the blade travels on the idle-side and drive-side blade wheel, See Section 6.4.

 6.4 Blade Wheel Alignment

 The blade wheels should be adjusted so they are level in the vertical and horizontal planes.
 If the blade wheels are tilted up or down, the blade will want to travel in the tilted direction.
 If the blade wheels are tilted horizontally, the blade will not track properly on the wheels.